FAQs for the 2024 Statewide Primaries and Runoffs

 How and where can I vote early in person?

-Visit an early voting center in your county during the early voting period and vote in person like you would at your polling place on election day.
+Visit an early voting center in your county during the early voting period and vote in person like you would at your polling place on Election Day.
 Remember to bring your Photo ID when checking in to vote.

-Early Voting Period for the Democratic Presidential Primary
+Early Voting Period for the Statewide Primaries

-• 8:30 a.m. – 6:00 p.m.
+• 8:30 a.m. – 5:00 p.m.

-Early Voting Period for the Republican Presidential Primary
+Early Voting Period for the Statewide Runoffs

-• 8:30 a.m. – 6:00 p.m.
+• 8:30 a.m. – 5:00 p.m.

 Visit the early voting page on scVOTES.gov to see a list of locations for early voting centers in your county.